rjsears/chia_plot_manager/README.md

 As far as plots go, most folks recommend not using some type of RAID array to protect your plots from loss. the thought process is that if you lose a single plotting drive, no big deal, toss it in the trash and put a replacement drive in and fill it back up with plots.
 Since I really like FreeNAS, I had just planned on dropping in a new FreeNAS server, throwing a bunch of nine drive RAIDZ2 vdevs in place and move forward.
 But as many pointed out, that was a LOT of wasted space for data pretty easily replaced.
 And space is the name of the game with Chia.
 So with that thought in mind, I decided to build out a jbod as suggested by many others.
 The question was how to manage getting the plots onto the drives and what to do when the drives filled up.<br>

 Welcome to my project!
 I ended up with basically a client/client/client/server arrangement.
-The software on the plotting server would watch for completed plots and then send those plots (using netcat) to the NAS server.
+The software on the plotting server would watch for completed plots and then send those plots (using netcat) to a NAS server.
 The software on the NAS server would automatically monitor all available drives in the system and place the plot where it needed to go, pretty much all on its own.
 As I said earlier, my job as a pilot keeps me in the air a lot and I really needed a hands off approach to make this work.

 Beginning with V0.9, the software now supports multiple Harvesters/NASs across the board, both from a reporting standpoint and also from the plotter standpoint.
 When configured in a multi-harvester mode, the plotter will query each Harvester to find out which one has the most space and send the plot to that Harvester.
-I have added in network checks and if a Harvester that you have configured fails the check, yu will get an immediate notification.
+I have added in network checks and if a Harvester that you have configured fails the check, you will get an immediate notification.
 If you are running the farm report, it will notify you on the report.
+If you are running version 0.98 or higher, you can check the health of your remote harvesters from any harvester properly configured by running ```./drive_manager.py -hr```.

 Beginning in V0.94, we now fully support portable plot management as well as old style plot replacement with portable pool plots.
 By replacing your old plots one-at-a-time, you maximize the number of plots you are farming at all times.
 Also has a feature to fill all of your empty drive space first with your new pool plots before starting to replace your old plots.
 Includes a low water mark to help manage the process.